NinjaAiden/dcd-milestone-project/README.md

 - Buttons in the 'View recipe' pages are colour coded to avoid accidental deletion.
 - The recipe overview displays whether a recipe is vegetarian or vegan, colour coded to differentiate them.
+- A confirmation is required to delete recipes to avoid accidental deletions

 ## Technologies